gigouni/selenium-grids/edge/README.md

 To understand why using _Bypass_ execution policy, follow [this technical note](https://4sysops.com/archives/powershell-bypass-executionpolicy-to-run-downloaded-scripts/).

 ### 1.3.3.
-Turning on
+Reboot

 To be sure having all your previous configuration correctly set, you can reboot your VM and check everything.
 If you didn't do it yet, __I strongly recommend you to snapshot your current version of the VM__ to be sure having a backup in case of issues.

 ## 1.4.
 Selenium hub

+_Note:_

+To run the next scripts, you'll need to respect the basic paths or you may have to edit the path into the scripts themselves.

 ### 1.4.1.
 Java dependencies

 To run the Selenium hub, we will first need to fill the Java dependencies because we're using a JAR file.
 JAR files are Java archive, containing a set of functions and to access to them, we need to set our system to follow the good configuration.
-Don't worry, the scripts will do it for it.
-For this step, you just need to run the first script, _run_step_01_java.ps1_.
+Don't worry, the scripts will do it for it. __For this step, you just need to run the first script__, _run_step_01_java.ps1_.

 These scripts are Powershell ones to have a better bunch of scripting functions.
 Being sure that these scripts are for Windows environment make them perfectly suitable.

 _Steps important in this script:_

-* Check if Java is not already installed as a command
+- Check if Java is not already installed as a command
-* If not, check if the JRE binary exists
+- If not, check if the JRE binary exists
-* If true, install the JRE to have Java as a command
+- If true, install the JRE to have Java as a command

 ### 1.4.2.
 Run the hub

 We will now use once again ready-to-run scripts.
-To help and improve your development process, you will find the second sprint, _run_step_02_hub.ps1_.
+To help and improve your development process, you will __find the second script__, _run_step_02_hub.ps1_.

 _Steps important in this script:_

-* Check if Java is not already installed as a command
+- Check if Java is not already installed as a command
-* If true, check if the JAR file exists
+- If true, check if the JAR file exists
-* If true, open the Edge browser to the hub IP address
+- If true, open the Edge browser to the hub IP address
-* Run the JAR file to run the Selenium hub
+- Run the JAR file to run the Selenium hub

 ## 1.5.
 Selenium Edge node

-Finally, the third and last script, _run_step_03_node_edge.ps1_, is to run the Edge node.
+Finally, the third and last script, _run_step_03_node_edge.ps1_, is to __run the Edge node__.

 _Steps important in this script:_

-* Check if Java is not already installed as a command
+- Check if Java is not already installed as a command
-* If true, run the Edge node
+- If true, run the Edge node

 ## 1.6.
 Tests

 ### 1.6.1.
 Settings

 The main aim of the Selenium grid is to be able to run tests on several platforms (browsers, operating systems).
 In that case, just as an example, I choose to test a website we all know, Google.
 The test is simple: on the Google homepage, waits until the page is fully loaded, searches the keyword 'google', then press "Search" button, clicks on the first link to return on the Google homepage.